kraigu/ISS-IBX/README.md

 Waterloo ISS tools to talk to an Infoblox appliance.

-IBContact.pl gets the Business and Technical Contact values from extensible attributes for a given host.

-IBDump.pl just gets all the extensible attributes for a given host.
+IBDump.pl gets all the extensible attributes for a given host and has options to dump just particular ones.

+IB-AllEAs.pl prints just a few extensible attributes in a different format.
+It's probably mis-named, at least for its present function.

 LICENSE
 =======

 BSD-new.

-TODO
-====

-Proper programmating techniques like use a library instead of copypasta code.